By Vicki Little

 8) Preschool Math Games for Kids: These games get progressively harder for kids ages 2-8 as they start to master reading, counting, and tracing numbers.
 They will then get into patterns, addition, subtraction, and even minimum and maximum.
 Available in Google Play for FREE!

-9) Kids Math: This app has three main sections that focus on improving your child’s recognition and speed.
+9) Math Kids: This app has three main sections that focus on improving your child’s recognition and speed.
 The first part is to determine where your child is currently at, the second focuses on finding sums, and the final portion helps with memory.
 Available in Google Play for FREE!

 10) Bedtime Math: Each day your child will enjoy a fun short story followed by some math questions.
 There are three different levels of math problems.
 Available in Google Play and the App Store for FREE!